 Admission to the accelerated MA program is based on the following criteria:

 Completion of 90 credits of undergraduate coursework with a minimum CGPA of 3.67.
+Applicants who do not meet the minimum 3.67 CGPA will not be considered for this program.
 Applicants who do not have 90 credits at the time of application are to submit a course plan outlining which courses they will take during the spring and summer semesters prior to entry into the program.
 This course plan is submitted via the online application system under "Documents."

 Quality of writing sample.
 A project or paper written for a linguistics course, the writing sample must illustrate the applicant's ability to express ideas in clear and appropriate language, sustain an argument, and develop a logical conclusion.
 Co-authored papers are not acceptable.